 “Pshh, whatever, Karl.”
 Emily scoffed, then turned her attention to the new kid.
 “You actually came, huh?
 Guess you really are crushing on Heather.”

 Felix was grateful that no one could see him blush in the half-light of the moon.
-“I mean…you…” Felix panics and reads Emily’s shirt.
+“I mean…you…” Felix stammered nervously and read Emily’s shirt.
 “What’s a Dummy Burger?”

 “Dimmu Borgir, dipshit.”
 Emily corrected.